kuiyajei/PedestrianLights/README.md

 # (Nov.
 28)
-Signal cycle is now functional but is not complete.

-Minor issue(s):
-- Caution does not blink at "0"
-- Caution blinking is functional but the code may be inefficient.
-Maybe.

-Major issue(s):
+This version covers what's intended BUT it'll need some testing.

+###Issues:
-- Green LED is still on no matter what.
-I'm not sure if this is a hardware problem for me.
+- Green LED is on no matter what.
+I think it's just a circuit connection error on my end but please try it out yourself.
+And -- if you can -- fix the code if it's not a connection error.

-Still needs to be added:
--  Button to reduce timer.
-- Buzzer noise when button is pressed.
+###Nice to add:
+- Simple tune when the switch is pushed.
+Maybe add a second beep?
+Make sure to make use of multitasking (millis) for this to function properly.
+Using delay will screw up the system.
+- Refactor code to make it look more organized.